Industrial architecture: Post-Industrial Revolution

 The Moulin Saulnier, originally a watermill, now part of the Menier chocolate factory in Noisiel, France.
 Built in 1872, it was the first building in the world with a visible metallic structure.

 The birth of all industrial architecture stemmed from England and the continuing expansions of the architecture was a product of the Industrial Revolution.
 The usage and production of iron and steel became more prominent since they were used as the foundation for the industrial buildings.
 Steel is a durable material and was also used in other parts of the industry such as infrastructure, but it was difficult to make because it required high temperature to melt the metal.

 1850s–1914

 Britain saw an increase in production during this time period.
 Railways played an important role in transportation and distribution of resources throughout Europe and the United States.
 Industrial buildings were built at a larger scale to accommodate large machinery used in food production such as flour mills and breweries.
-With the implementation of the Planning Act of 1909, the industry had a significant impact on the siting and layout of industrial facilities as it continued to progress throughout the years.
+With the implementation of the Housing, Town Planning, &c.
+Act 1909, the industry had a significant impact on the siting and layout of industrial facilities as it continued to progress throughout the years.